 I did another test with the Shopify live store.
 The TTFB (Time-to-first-byte) is less than 300ms.
 That basically means that the store loads up blazingly fast!

 Amazon calculated that a page load slowdown of just one second could cost them $1.6 billion in sales each year.
 If it’s that severe for Amazon, imagine how you could lose out if you don’t keep your website fast.

 5- Sell both digital and physical products

-Shopify allows you to handle both digital and physical products at the same time.
+Shopify allows you to handle both digital and physical products.
 They offer a free app that you can use to specify the types for your products.

-You can categorize your products as digital and handle those particular deliveries through email or a downloadable online storage.
+You can categorize your products as digital and handle those particular deliveries through email or as a downloadable via online storage.

 You can also set the type of shipping and fulfillment for each product if you’re dealing with physical goods.
-In addition to that, you can even start a Shopify drop shipping business.
+In addition to that, you can start a Shopify dropshipping business easily with Shopify.

 6- Integrate your store with Shopify POS